Tvheadend on multiple servers

 I'll see how things develop...

-Updated by danny skjodt about 6 years ago
+Updated by danny skjodt over 6 years ago

 Http input is way to bugged for that, the code locks up the tvheadend process sometimes when a http input is started.